 The \textit{decryption} process uses the private key $(\lambda,\mu)$ to decrypt the ciphertext $c$ as:

 where $L(x) = \frac{x-1}{n}$, $\mu = (L(g^{\lambda}\text{ mod }n^2))^{-1}\text{ mod }n$, and $\lambda = \text{lcm} (p-1, q-1)$.

-The following theorem bounds privacy leakage for Paillier mechanism using the length of the ciphertext $n$.
-The bounds for privacy leakage decreases with $n$, which could guide the selection of $n$ to adapt to the requirements on security and efficiency.
+The following theorem bounds privacy leakage for the PHE using the length of the ciphertext $n$.
+The bounds for privacy leakage decrease with the increase of $n$, which could guide the selection of $n$ to adapt to the requirements of security and efficiency.